Giuseppe Galasso, José Vicente Quirante and José Luis Colomer (dirs.)

 This book compiles the papers presented at the international symposium organised on this subject by the Instituto Cervantes in Naples and the Centro de Estudios Europa Hispánica, which brought together the leading scholars specialised in the practices and meaning of those public celebrations in the biggest capital city of the Empire.

-Giuseppe Galasso is professor emeritus of the University of Naples Federico II, a member of the Accademia dei Lincei, and a corresponding member of the Real Academia de la Historia in Madrid.
+Giuseppe Galasso (1929–2018) was professor emeritus of the University of Naples Federico II, a member of the Accademia dei Lincei, and a corresponding member of the Real Academia de la Historia in Madrid.
 He was a member of the Italian parliament and, as undersecretary of the Ministry of Culture, promoted the Galasso Law on landscape protection.
-He has been editor-in-chief of important journals and the monumental Storia d’Italia published by UTET, and his most recent publications include Storia del Regno di Napoli (5 vols., Turin, 2007–8), Prima lezione di storia moderna (2008), and Storici italiani del Novecento (2008).
+He was editor-in-chief of important journals and the monumental Storia d’Italia published by UTET, and his most recent publications include Storia del Regno di Napoli (5 vols., Turin, 2007–8), Prima lezione di storia moderna (2008), and Storici italiani del Novecento (2008).

 José Vicente Quirante holds a degree in Law and Philosophy from the Universidad Complutense in Madrid.
 He directed the Instituto Cervantes in Naples between 2005 and 2010 and has been appointed director of programmes of the Casa del Lector – Fundación Germán Sánchez Ruipérez.
 He is the author of Nápoles española (2010) and cofounder of the publishing company Editorial Parténope.